 The Sacred Valley is a major tourist destination.
 Machu Picchu is the most famous archaeological site.
 Other archaeological sites and modern towns in the Sacred Valley include:

 Písac (Pisaq): a village and archaeological complex which lies atop a hill at the entrance to the Urubamba Valley.
 The ruins are separated along the ridge into four groups: P'isaqa, Inti Watana, Qalla Q'asa and Kinchiraqay.
 The Inca constructed agricultural terraces on the steep hillside which are still in use today.

 Chinchero: a small rustic town that sits at an elevation of 3,760 m (12,335 ft) asl.
 The town contains a great display of Inca architecture, ruins and megalithic carved rocks.
 The town contains a Spanish colonial church, built on the remains of an Incan palace, believed to be that of Inca Tupac Tupanqui.

 Choquequilla: also known as Ñaupa Iglesia, is an Inca huaca shrine, constructed within a cave opening near the present-day village of Pachar

 Maras: a town known for its nearly 5,000 nearby salt evaporation ponds which have been in use since Inca times

 Moray: Inca agricultural terraces consisting of a number of large circular depressions.
 The complex is located on a plateau at about 3,500 m (11,483 ft) asl.
 Each level of terraces has its own microclimate.

 Ollantaytambo: an Inca town and archaeological site northwest of the city of Cusco.
-During the Inca Empire, it was the royal estate of Emperor Pachacuti who conquered the region.
-He built the town and a ceremonial center.
+During the Inca Empire, it was the royal estate of Emperor Pachacuti who conquered the region and built the town and ceremonial center.